opoupeney/dfd/source/index.rst

 bells and whistles.
 Developers have complete control and best of all, your deployed application is a collection of open, standards-based assets (HTML, CSS, JSON ...) so no vendor lock-in, just help when you need it and freedom when you don't.

-DreamFace is available on **npm**.
-Installation instructions will be available soon.
+DreamFace is available on **IBM BlueMix**.
+Just login to your BlueMix account and search for DreamFace or click on the link on `Interactive Clouds Download page <http://www.interactive-clouds.com/developercommunity.html#download>`_

 To help you get started, `Interactive Clouds <http://www.interactive-clouds.com>`_ provides **Free DreamFace Support** for 30 days.
 Ask any question and get your app up and running in no time.
 To request a free support, send an email to support@interactive-clouds.com.